MikeSulivan/php-tools/readme.txt

 REQUIREMENTS
 ------------

 This utility requires PHP with add-ons.
-Furthermore, the below are required to run this package.
+The following are required to run this package.

-PHP 5.2.9
+PHP 5.2.9+
-cURL (for secure requests over HTTPS)
-Tidy
-SOAP

-These others may be required.

-OpenSSL
-XML-RPC
-XSL
+-SOAP
+-OpenSSL
+-XML-RPC
+-XSL

 CONTENTS
 --------